 Detailed Home Inspections provides an easy to read PDF file narrative style report with pictures embedded and emailed to you the same day as the inspection.
 We are fortunate enough to have had many competing inspector reports forwarded to us over the years so we know what is out there and have taken the very best elements from these reports to combine into our own.
 A lot of these reports are hard to read and follow which gives even us, experienced inspectors, a headache!
 Some of these reports don’t even include pictures or are actually hand written check lists.
+Others are just plain hard to follow.
 Before you hire an inspector you should be familiar with the type of report they deliver and how soon they give it to you.
 Send us an email and we will be happy to send you our sample report.

 OK, so if you are still on the phone with the inspector ask them if they climb into attics and on top of roofs.
 Most of them will dance around this question because most inspectors are not agile enough to do this; they will either pop their head up into the attic through the hatch and shine their flashlight around or observe the roof from the ground with binoculars, at the roof edge with a ladder, or worse yet, with a drone.
-At Detailed Home Inspections, we enter and climb all accessible (as defined In “What Makes Us Different”) attics, crawlspaces, and roofs; the only accessible attics not entered are truss attics with very fine loose fill fiberglass insulation and newer construction attics with trusses and heavy loose fill insulation.
-Typically the only roofs not walked are 2nd or 3rd floor roofs not accessible from a lower roof with a 4 foot step ladder, wet/icy/snow covered roofs, and slate/tile roofs.
+At Detailed Home Inspections, we enter and climb all accessible (as defined In “What Makes Us Different”) attics, crawlspaces, and roofs; the only accessible attics not entered are truss attics with loose fill insulation, attics we can't stand up in, and newer construction attics with trusses and heavy loose fill insulation.
+Typically the only roofs not walked are 2nd or 3rd floor roofs not accessible from a lower roof with a 4 foot step ladder, wet/icy/snow covered roofs, and slate/tile/shake/metal roofs.
 So, all things being equal, who would you rather hire, the inspector who crawls up into the attic and walks your roof or the inspector who isn't agile enough to do either?
 Attics and roofs are very important parts of the inspection, and the best way to inspect them are to have eyes, feet, and hands directly on them.

 Hours of Operation